wbabik/Practical_computing/Class_3/Class3.md

 ## Working with a terminal in Linux
 Linux is a free operating system that, apart from working in a graphical environment (GUI), allows very efficient work in the command line mode (in a terminal) using the Shell.
 The Shell is the part of the operating system that is responsible for how the terminal looks and functions.
 The most commonly used type of Shell is bash (Bourne again shell).
+Linux and Linux-like systems are ubiquitous in scientific computing, in particular, on most large computer clusters.
+The working knowledge of Linux is thus an important part of a biologist's toolbox.

 So:
 - The Terminal is a window where you can enter commands to be executed by the computer.